ckampfe/zeroclarkthirty.com/posts/2024-09-25-worse-is-better-knives.md

 Knives are almost always made of steel, and all steel rusts (with the exception of some exotic materials I won't cover here), but at different rates.
 How well does the knife's steel resist corrosion?
-Stainlessnes is relevant in the real world, but I won't really discuss it in this essay.
+Stainlessness is relevant in the real world, but I won't really discuss it in this essay.

 <hr />